sneako/finch/README.md

 ## Encoders support

-You can replace default Jason encoder with other module that supports `encode_to_iodata!/1` function.
+You can replace default Jason encoder with other module that supports `encode_to_iodata!/1` function and enconding fragments.

 ## Documentation